vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

         * Type today's date
         * Your initials
         * Type the version of CryptoGlacier used (listed on the first page of this document)
-        * Write down the chosen N-of-M configuration
+        * Write down the chosen M-of-N configuration
     4. Do **not** put anything else in the document (such as "Bitcoin", "CryptoGlacier", "private key", etc.)
     5. Print a copy of the